Monitoring Egress Traffic

 • Cloud Resource Manager: cloudresourcemanager.googleapis.com

-• Creates Monitor-VPCs Watch Rules (in the V1 Policy List if you are on Controller 8.0) against the selected VPC/VNets:
+• Monitor-VPCs Watch Rules are created in the Egress Protection Policy List ruleset against the selected VPC/VNets:

 • Monitor-VPCs-ICMP-Rule